Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: Transition Model

 One way of defining the transition function $f$ is to choose a particular parametric form.
 For example, if the transition is assumed to follow a logistic growth curve, starting at zero and reaching an asymptote $P_c^u$, then a logistic transition function $f_l$ can be chosen:

 where $\bm{\beta}_c = \{ \omega_c \}$ for $\omega_c \geq 0$, the pace of the logistic curve.
 The form of $f_l$ can be derived algebraically as the rate of change on the logit scale of logistic growth as a function of level, and it can be seen that $f_l$ satisfies the non-negativity constraint.
 This form implies an asymptote in the transition when $\eta_{c,t} = \lambda_c^u$ and logistic growth when $\eta_{c,t} < \lambda^u_c$.
 An example logistic transition function is shown in Figure \ref{fig:fpem-transition-function}.
-The Family Planning Estimation Model (FPEM), an existing model for family planning indicators (including mCPR), is an example of a transition model that uses this logistic transition function \citep{cahill2018modern}.
+The Family Planning Estimation Model (FPEM) is an example of a transition model that uses this logistic transition function \citep{cahill2018modern}.